Development Environment

 │ └── pkimber_net

-The source code for the reusable apps go into the app
+The source code for the reusable apps go into the app folder.
+The github

 URL and documentation for our open source apps are here: